Marie-José Villiers: After World War II

 Villiers met her husband, Charles English Hyde Villiers, after a British friend asked her to look after him because he had fallen ill while staying at a hotel in Brussels.
 The couple married in 1946.
 They then took a four-month honeymoon, travelling through Africa in an old Chevrolet delivery van to research investment opportunities.
-The couple had two daughters together, one of whom is Diana Villiers Negroponte, in addition to Charles's sons from a previous marriage.
+The couple had two daughters together, Diana Villiers Negroponte and Anne Martin, in addition to Charles's sons from a previous marriage.

 After her marriage, Villiers became friends with the Queen Elizabeth The Queen Mother.

 Villiers trained as a school care worker and spent 20 years working in the East End of London.

 In December 1979 she identified a parcel sent to her home from Belgium as a bomb sent by the Provisional IRA, due to her war time training.
 She smuggled her husband past picket lines and into buildings during the industrial disputes which broke out at British Steel under his chairmanship.